CoopCodes/Obsidian/Main/CryptoFix UI/CryptoFix UI UX Project.md

 - Create a new page *Mobile Design*

 ## Mobile Navigation Design
-- Test to see if the CTA butto
+- Test to see if the CTA button can still be on

 ## Mobile Homepage Design